Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Terraforming Mars (competitive)

-Among BoardGameGeek, it has the second-highest rating at 8.38 (second only to Gloomhaven), and well above the average for the 85,000+ experienced players who rated it.
+Among BoardGameGeek, it has the second-highest rating in this set of games at 8.35 (second only to Gloomhaven), and well above the average for the 103,000+ players who rated it.
 It’s clear that Terraforming Mars is appealing to more experienced players.

 The game description from BoardGameGeek: